unoplatform/uno/doc/articles/features/windows-devices-haptics.md

 #### Tizen

-For Tizen, the `http://tizen.org/privilege/haptic` privilege needs to be declared in `config.xml` file.
+For Tizen, the `http://tizen.org/privilege/haptic` privilege needs to be declared in `tizen-manifest.xml` file.

 ## `SimpleHapticsController`